fddata/fddata.github.io/_posts/2020-06-12-plot_the_munros_1.md

 There are a number of different ways to visualise geospatial data in Python.
 For this example I decided to use the PyShp package to read in the files I obtained from the UK Government website, in part due to the [excellent documentation](https://pypi.org/project/pyshp/){:target="_blank"}.
 The shapefile data is provided in a zip file containing the .shp file itself and a few support files.
-To read the file we pass its location to the Shapefile package like so:
+To read the file we pass its location to the PyShp package like so:

 ```python
 import shapefile as shp